10 Best Herbal Lozenges For Gallstones

 Foeniculum vulgare, commonly known as fennel, has been traditionally used in herbal medicine for its digestive and anti-inflammatory properties.

-It is advisable to consult a healthcare professional before using fennel lozenges, especially for individuals with existing gallbladder conditions.
+It is important to consult a doctor before using fennel lozenges, especially if you have existing gallstone conditions or are on medication.

 glycyrrhiza glabra lozenge